mr-wafi/mr-wafi/README.md

 - 📫 How to reach me **xbwafi@gmail.com**

-- ⚡ Fun fact **Pro Snooker Player, Pro Chess Player and Going to Gym Daily.**
+- ⚡ Fun fact **Pro Snooker Player, Pro Chess Player and and Boxer**

 ## 🚀 Languages and Tools: